Looking Under the Hood at Schwab Charitable Fund

 Like nearly all donor-advised funds, Schwab Charitable also comes with an additional layer of administrative costs.
 The fund charges a 0.60% annual administrative fee (or a flat fee of $100, whichever is greater) for accounts with balances up to $500,000.
 Accounts with balances greater than $500,000 are subject to lower fees in percentage terms, as shown in the table below.

-For accounts with assets of $1 million or less, Schwab Charitable's fee structure is identical to those of the Fidelity and Vanguard donor-advised funds, but Schwab's fee breakpoints are less generous for higher asset levels.
-(For comparison, Vanguard charges a tiered fee of just 13 basis points for asset levels between $1 million and $15 million, and the fee steps down to just 5 basis points for account values of $30 million or higher.)
+For accounts with assets of $1 million or less, Schwab Charitable’s fee structure is identical to those of the Fidelity and Vanguard donor-advised funds, but Schwab’s fee breakpoints are less generous compared with Vanguard’s for higher asset levels.
+(For comparison, Vanguard charges a tiered fee of just 12 basis points for asset levels between $1 million and $5 million, and the fee steps down to just 10 basis points for account values between $5 million and $15 million.)

 These charges are in addition to the fees on the underlying investments (operating expenses for mutual funds and exchange-traded funds, or trading commissions for individual stocks and bonds).
 All of these fees come out of the amount donated, making donor-advised funds less cost-efficient than donating directly to a charity.